Hallam

 Hallam is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hallam has one of the highest levels of cultural diversity in Australia, with 60.7% of its population speaking a language other than English at home and 56.7% born overseas.
-Christianity is the predominant religion in Hallam, comprising 40.6% of the population.
-However, Islam is significantly overrepresented, making up 27.5%, which is substantially higher than Greater Melbourne's average of 11.4%.
+Hallam has a diverse population with 60.7% speaking languages other than English at home and 56.7% born overseas.
+Christianity is the predominant religion, comprising 40.6%.
+Islam is overrepresented at 27.5%, compared to Greater Melbourne's average of 5.6%.

 Frequently Asked Questions - Diversity